 Green Futures brings environmental opportunities to the ambitious and capable young people of Yorkshire and Lancashire.
 Through a range of innovative projects we aim to inspire, support and empower young people to create positive environmental change.

-Green Futures is part of Our Bright Future, a £33 million programme funded by the National Lottery Community Fund and led by The Wildlife Trusts that aims to tackle three big challenges facing society today - a lack of social cohesion, a lack of opportunities for young people and vulnerability to climate change.
+Green Futures was launched in 2016 as part of Our Bright Future, a £33 million programme funded by the National Lottery Community Fund and led by The Wildlife Trusts that aims to tackle three big challenges facing society today - a lack of social cohesion, a lack of opportunities for young people and vulnerability to climate change.